1967 NHL expansion: Aftermath

-The Los Angeles Kings did not make a Stanley Cup Finals appearance until 1993 during the Wayne Gretzky era.
+The Los Angeles Kings did not make a Stanley Cup Final appearance until 1993 during the Wayne Gretzky era.
 The Kings did not return to the Cup Finals again until 2012, when they finally won their first Cup.
 Los Angeles won the Cup again in 2014.

 While four of the 1967 expansion teams still play in their original cities, one has relocated and one ceased operations.
 The Oakland/San Francisco Bay Area-based franchise was the least successful of the 1967 expansion teams: noncompetitive both on the ice and at the box office, the club eventually moved to Cleveland to become the Barons in 1976.
 While the Minnesota North Stars were in a traditional hockey area, the team was struggling financially.
 In 1978, the two ownership groups merged the franchises into the North Stars with the Barons' owners Gordon and George Gund III becoming the majority owners of the team.
 Although, the merged North Stars improved on the ice and made two finals appearances in 1981 and 1991, they continued to have financial difficulties.

 In late 1980s, the Gunds attempted to relocate the North Stars to the Bay Area, but were denied by the league.
 The NHL and the Gunds came to a compromise with the Gunds selling the North Stars and were given an expansion team that became the San Jose Sharks in 1991.
 As part of the compromise, the North Stars and Sharks had a player dispersal and expansion draft in which the North Stars' roster was split between the two teams and then each took part in the expansion draft.
 The new owners of the North Stars only kept the team in Minnesota for two more seasons and moved to Dallas, Texas, in 1993 to become the Dallas Stars, eventually winning their first Cup in 1999.
 The NHL returned to the Twin Cities market when the Minnesota Wild began play in 2000.

 50th Anniversary season

 During the 2016–17 NHL season, the four "expansion six" teams still in their original cities had festivities commemorating their 50th year in the NHL and each unveiled uniform patches to be worn by those teams.
 The patches were unveiled on February 9, 2016, on the 50th anniversary of the NHL awarding the franchises, which led the Penguins to unveil a patch with three Stanley Cups.
-With the Penguins winning that year's Stanley Cup Finals, their patch was modified to have four Cups.
+With the Penguins winning that year's Stanley Cup Final, their patch was modified to have four Cups.
 The season ended with the Penguins clinching their fifth Cup.